 "It’s rare to find a book as achingly, tenderly honest as This Is Why They Hate Us, or a narrator as painfully relatable as Quique Luna.
 I’m so grateful this story is in the world." –Adib Khorram, award-winning author of Darius the Great Is Not Okay

 Available for order:

-Aaron H. Aceves is a bisexual, Mexican-American writer born and raised in East L.A.
-He graduated in 2015 from Harvard College, where he received the Le Baron Russell Briggs Award after being nominated by Jamaica Kincaid, and received his MFA in Creative Writing from Columbia University.
-His fiction has appeared in Germ Magazine, Raspa Magazine, Queen Mob’s Teahouse, New Pop Lit, The Acentos Review, jmww, Little Engines, Epiphany, and Flash Fiction Magazine.
-He currently lives in New York, and his debut novel This Is Why They Hate Us is coming March 29, 2022 from Simon & Schuster Books for Young Readers.
+Aaron H. Aceves (he/him) is a bisexual, Mexican-American writer born and raised in East L.A.
+He graduated from Harvard College and received his MFA from Columbia University.
+His fiction has appeared in jmww, Epiphany, and them., among other places.
+He currently lives in Texas, where he serves as an Early Career Provost Fellow at UT Austin, and his debut novel, This Is Why They Hate Us, will be released May 24, 2022 by Simon & Schuster Books for Young Readers.